canonical/data-science-stack/docs/how-to/dss.rst

 .. code-block:: none

-    [INFO] Executing initialize command
+    Executing initialize command
-    [INFO] Storing provided kubeconfig to /home/user/.dss/config
+    Storing provided kubeconfig to /home/user/.dss/config
-    [INFO] Waiting for deployment mlflow in namespace dss to be ready...
+    Waiting for deployment mlflow in namespace dss to be ready...
-    [INFO] Deployment mlflow in namespace dss is ready [INFO] DSS initialized.
+    Deployment mlflow in namespace dss is ready
+    DSS initialized.
 To create your first notebook run the command:

     dss create